 Book a trip ► Athens Riviera sunset sailing cruise.
 Want to join a small group rather than hire a private skipper?
 This four-hour cruise includes scenic swim and snorkelling spots and wine at sundown.

 Traditional Greek Food Tour in Athens

 Even the least discerning food enthusiasts will quickly love Greek cuisine.
 Fresh and straightforward ingredients mark out the Greek favourites everyone knows and loves – Souvlaki, moussaka, Greek salads, feta cheese, yoghurt and honey, olives, Cretan cuisine and sweet treats like the loukoumades Greek doughnuts.

-So I turned to global food experts, Culinary Backstreets, for a tour around Athen’s much-loved eateries and its best-kept secrets.
+So I turned to global food experts, Culinary Backstreets, for a tour around Athen’s much-loved food spots.

-This tour wasn’t just about sampling Greek food but about learning the cooking methods, stories and cultures behind traditional eateries and family businesses, from the famous fishmongers’ market and locally recommended eateries to favoured local hangouts and secret spots.
+This tour wasn’t just about sampling Greek food but about learning the cooking methods, stories and cultures behind traditional tavernas and family businesses, from the famous fishmongers’ market and recommended places only locals know and love.